- Why VAT Invoices Exist

 A UK consultant invoices an EU client for £5,000 plus VAT at the applicable rate.
 The VAT invoice shows the consultant’s VAT registration number, tax point date, net, tax rate, and gross per line (or a clear summary), and the customer’s legal name and address.
 The buyer claims input VAT subject to local rules; tax authorities reject claims when mandatory fields are missing or sequence numbers break.

-A VAT invoice is a tax-grade billing document showing VATable amounts and rates so buyers can reclaim (where permitted) and authorities can verify compliance.
-Requirements are jurisdiction-specific—invest in correct templates, disciplined numbering, proper credit notes, and recurring hygiene.
-Pair compliance with client-friendly delivery: clear PDFs, invoice templates that build trust, and payment options when customers accept payments promptly after invoice acceptance.
+A VAT invoice is a tax-grade billing document showing VATable amounts and rates so buyers can reclaim input tax and authorities can verify compliance.
+Requirements are jurisdiction-specific -- invest in correct templates, disciplined numbering, proper credit notes, and recurring hygiene.